What is Software Development?

 Niklas: So, that’s where our tools and technology sits.

 Edmond: Yes.
-And the same goes for the teams that do not practice to be a team, and for the organizations too.
-Any group of people that fail to practice communicating on a daily basis will produce dysfunctional outcomes and products.
+And the same goes for the teams that do not practice to be a team, and also for the organizations.
+Any group of people that fails to practice communication on a daily basis will produce dysfunctional outcomes and products.
 Tools are passive in nature.
 We can automate them.
 And surely we need to learn about them.
 Yet we have to drive them through our design toward our goal.
 That’s why having a feedback loop is essential.

 Niklas: So, we have to master the design.

 Niklas: And we drive the design, through the specifications that are devised based on the business.